redvers/aoc2023/day1/README.md

 ### Start a FileRunner Actor per filename

-The provided `Env` contains the command-line arguments as provided at runtime as an `Array[String val] val`.
+The provided `Env` has the field `env.out` which contains the command-line arguments as provided at runtime as an `Array[String val] val`.
 An immutable array of immutable strings.

+Upon this array, we execute:

-- `.slice(1)` creates a copy of this array, from index 1 to the end.
+- `.slice(1)` creates a _copy_ of this array, from index 1 to the end.
 Note, we start at index of 1 because according to POSIX, the zeroth entry is the filename of the executable itself.